nextstrain/cli/doc/aws-batch.md

 and amount of memory configured in your [job definition](#job-definition).
 To take full advantage of multiple CPUs available, [Snakemake's `--jobs` (or `-j`)](https://snakemake.readthedocs.io/en/stable/executable.html#EXECUTION) option should generally be matched to the configured number of vCPUs.
+Using `nextstrain build`'s `--cpus` and `--memory` options will both scale the Batch instance size and inform Snakemake's resource scheduler for you.

-The resources configured in the job definition can be overridden on a per-build basis using the `--aws-batch-cpus` and/or `--aws-batch-memory` options, for
+The resources configured in the job definition can be overridden on a per-build basis using the `--cpus` and/or `--memory` options, for example:
-example:

-    nextstrain build --aws-batch --aws-batch-cpus=8 --aws-batch-memory=14800 zika-tutorial/ --jobs 8
+    nextstrain build --aws-batch --cpus=8 --memory=14gib zika-tutorial/

 Alternatively, default resource overrides can be set via the `~/.nextstrain/config` file: